Saratoga Springs Townhomes in 2026: Prices, Neighborhoods, and What the MLS Data Actually Shows | Kat Ashby

 Median price: $476,236 | Median DOM: 118 days | Median size: 2,321 sq ft

-Ridgehorne has the second-highest median price in the data at $476,236, with 118 days median DOM.
-Good size at 2,321 sq ft, premium pricing, and a slower market.
-Buyers here have room to negotiate.
+Second-highest median price at $476,236, 118-day DOM.
+Good size, premium pricing, slower market.
+Buyers have room to negotiate.

 Wander — 10 sales